ks-ahmed/devops101/README.md

-t# DevOps Learning Journey
+## Why DevOps Documentation is Important:

-Welcome to your DevOps learning repository!
+Welcome to my DevOps learning repository!
 This repository is designed to track your progress as you navigate through various modules of this DevOps bootcamp.
 It will serve as a central hub for all your notes, labs, and project work.
 Use this repository template and let's get started on your journey to becoming a DevOps Engineer!

 ## Initial setup